On the first day of class, do we come to school to get our children to Encore Kids?

 Not everyone will have the same size part.
 However, Encore Kids teaches children to do their very best no matter how large or small the role.
 And cast members also participate in the songs and choreography.
-Because we determine if a class is held based on a minimum enrollment number, we don’t offer refunds.
+Because we determine if a class is held based on a minimum enrollment number, we do not offer refunds.
 Please click on the ‘parent information’ tab for our full refund policy.

 Why do some schools have different prices for the classes?

 Prices are determined by a variety of factors such as the length of a session, production being offered, session materials etc. At most schools we offer a ten-week course.
 However, because of scheduling conflicts, some classes may be six, eight, or more weeks long.

 Why do you charge an admission fee for the performance?

 A nominal admission charge of $8 for adults and $4 for children helps pay for the building rental and script licenses.